 Armed with this information the group approached LB Camden for formal recogition as the Fortune Green and West Hampstead NDF.
 This is part of the official process for becoming an NDF.
 After consultation, Camden approved our application on 9th May 2013.

 We started drafting a plan and we hoped to complete it within a year.
 Indeed to have influence over the developments in the intensification area we needed to produce a plan as soon as possible.

-The plan is now part of Camden's planning policy and will be considered in realation to any planning application in the Forum's area.
-We have already been active in reviewing planning proposals, oblecting where we believe they do not conform with the plan.
+The plan became part of Camden's planning policy in September 2015 and will be considered in relation to any planning application in the Forum's area.
+Since then we have been active in reviewing planning proposals, objecting where we believe they do not conform with the plan.

 Since the referendum the forum has discussed what its role should be in the future, and the constitution was changed in January 2015 to reflect our new vision, summarised as:

 West Hampstead Neigbourhood Development Plan.
-The map below shows the area to be covered by the Plan.
+The map below shows the area covered by the Plan.